total-typescript/total-typescript-book/book-content/chapters/09-typescript-only-features.md

 RecordStoreUtils.Sales.calculateTotalSales("Loaded");
 ```

-There are some constraints to this merging.
-For example, either all or none of the declarations must be exported.
-If you try to export only one of them, you'll get an error.
-Also, if you try to export a function with the same name but different implementations in both namespaces, TypeScript will throw an error due to the conflict.

 #### Merging Interfaces within Namespaces

 It's also possible for interfaces within namespaces to be merged.
 If we had two different `RecordStoreUtils` each with their own `Album` interface, TypeScript would automatically merge them into a single `Album` interface that includes all the properties: